Welcome to NY's Premier Equine Osteopathic

 This includes blood, lymph, and cerebrospinal fluid.

-Relieving the body of physical restrictions that limit this vital flow allows every cell within the body to regain access to nutrition as well as discard waste easily, as nature intended.
+Relieving the body of physical restrictions that limit vital flow allows every cell within the body to regain access to nutrition as well as discard waste easily and cleanly, as nature intended.

 You wouldn't expect a hose to flow with kinks in its path, would you?